vitaly-t/pg-promise/README.md

 Instead of the default `BEGIN`, such transaction will initiate with the following command:
 ```
-BEGIN ISOLATION LEVEL SERIALIZABLE DEFERRABLE
+BEGIN ISOLATION LEVEL SERIALIZABLE READ ONLY DEFERRABLE
 ```

 Transaction Mode is set via property `txMode` on the transaction function.

 This is the most efficient and best-performing way of configuring transactions.
+In combination with *Transaction Snapshots* you can make the most out of transaction in terms of performance and concurrency.

 # Advanced